Temple B'nai Israel (Oklahoma City): Mid- and late 20th century

-Late 20th century

-David A. Packman served as rabbi of the Temple from 1976-2004 His years of service were marked by increased involvement by the congregation in interfaith efforts, most notably Oklahoma City's annual Interfaith Thanksgiving service.
+David A. Packman served as rabbi of the Temple from 1976 to 2004 His years of service were marked by increased involvement by the congregation in interfaith efforts, most notably Oklahoma City's annual Interfaith Thanksgiving service.
 Rabbi Packman was also an outspoken advocate for LGBTQ inclusion in society.

 Rabbi Packman served as Rabbi Emeritus until his death in 2020.

 21st century

 Rabbi Barry Cohen began his rabbinate in Oklahoma in 2004 and served until 2012.
-It was also in 2004 that synagogue building was bombed by a member of the Aryan Nation but only minor damage was done to the building with no injuries.
+It was also in 2004 that synagogue building was bombed by a member of Aryan Nations but only minor damage was done to the building with no injuries.
 The assailant was later sentenced to 39 years in prison.

 During the COVID-19 pandemic in 2020, the congregation began holding all of its worship services and educational programming via online streaming services, as well as providing resources to enable members in social isolation to have the needed supplies to celebrate Passover and later the High Holy Days at home.

-The congregation began indoor in-person services with limited capacity starting on March 5, 2021.
-Today the congregation requires all attendees at indoor events to be either vaccinated against COVID-19 or to wear a mask.
+The congregation began indoor in-person services with limited capacity starting on March 5, 2021 and eventually full-capacity later that year.

-Current Programs
+Current programs

 Today the congregation holds weekly Shabbat evening services, monthly Shabbat morning services and a variety of special observances for Jewish holidays.
 It is led by Rabbi Vered Harris.

 The congregation also hosts the Erna Krouch Pre-school (the oldest continuously operated in Oklahoma City), a Hebrew school, and a Religious Education program for youth and adults.
 The congregation also has an active social justice program which focuses on issues related to hunger, poverty, LGBTQ equality and the rights of refugees.

 Temple B'nai Israel has also had an active program of educating potential adult converts to Judaism, including not only non-Jewish spouses of Jewish members, but also those who had no previous Jewish background.
 The congregation in the past, under Rabbi Packman, also performed official conversions of children who were raised as Jews but who did not have Jewish mothers.